 ---

-Residency/Presentation: 6th - 17th March 2023, Elisa is in residency at Veem House for performance for the residency program GARDENING.
+Residency/Presentation: 6th - 17th March 2023, Elisa is in residency at Veem House for performance for the residency program GARDENING, made possible by Green House.
 Presentation on the 16th and 17th of March.
 Amsterdam.
-More info.
+More info

 ---